helena-intel/openvino/docs/IE_DG/Extensibility_DG/VPU_Kernel.md

 stalls completely on memory access without any prefetch.
 The same recommendation is applicable for scalar load/store from/to a `__blobal` pointer since work-group copying could be done in a vector fashion.

 10. Use a manual DMA extension.
 Local (on-chip) memory throughput is up to 24x higher than DDR throughput.
 Starting from OpenVINO™ 2020.1, VPU OpenCL features manual-DMA kernel extension to copy sub-tensor used by work group into local memory and performing compute without DDR evolved.
 Here is the simple GRN kernel implementation that runs over DDR.
-Local size is equal to (width of the input tensor, 1, 1) to define a large enough work group to get code automatically vectorized and unrolled, while global size is (width of the input tensor, height of the input tensor, 1):
+Local size is in the form (width of the input tensor, 1, 1) to define a large enough work group to get code automatically vectorized and unrolled, while global size is (width of the input tensor, height of the input tensor, 1):
    ```cpp
    __kernel void grn_NCHW(
      __global const half* restrict src_data,